138th Infantry Regiment (United States): Interwar period and World War II

+Cold War to present

 After the war, the regiment was reorganized in St. Louis but reduced to a single battalion by 1963.
 Its lineage was transferred to the 1138th Engineer Battalion in 1974.
-The regiment was reactivated in 2010, with its colors uncased in 2015.
+The regiment was reactivated in 2010 as the 1st Battalion, with its colors uncased in 2015.
 The 3rd Battalion, 138th Infantry was reestablished in 2022, headquartered in Kansas City.